World of Color: World of Color: One

-World of Color - ONE celebrates the storytelling legacy started by Walt Disney a century ago, as part of Disney's centennial celebration.
+World of Color – ONE celebrates the storytelling legacy started by Walt Disney a century ago, as part of Disney's centennial celebration.
 It tells a new story of how a single action, like a drop of water, creates a ripple that can grow into a wave of change.
 The show depicts the journeys of some of the most courageous and inspiring characters, such as Pocahontas, Mirabel Madrigal, Remy, Joe Gardner, Miguel, Luke Skywalker, Simba, Mulan, Moana, and the Avengers.
 The show is the first Disneyland Resort nighttime spectacular to showcase characters and films created from Walt Disney Animation Studios, Pixar, Lucasfilm, and Marvel Studios together in one production.
 The show also features a new original song, "Start a Wave", featuring vocalist, Loren Allred and written by Cody Fry.
-World of Color - ONE debuted on January 27, 2023.
+World of Color – ONE debuted on January 27, 2023.

 The following films are included in the show with featured music in parentheses: Pocahontas ("Colors of the Wind"), Encanto ("Waiting on a Miracle"), Ratatouille, Soul, Coco ("Remember Me"), Star Wars ("Main Title theme" / "Binary Sunset"), The Lion King, Mulan ("Reflection"), Moana ("How Far I'll Go" / "I Am Moana"), and Marvel Cinematic Universe (The Avengers theme).

-World of Color - ONE was replaced on May 16, 2025 with World of Color Happiness! in honor of the Disneyland Resort's 70th Anniversary.
+World of Color – ONE was replaced on May 16, 2025 with World of Color Happiness! in honor of the Disneyland Resort's 70th Anniversary.
+On June 2, 2026, it was announced that World of Color – ONE will return on August 10, 2026.